 "…Ice cream?"
 Jaune couldn't help but ask.

-"Yup," Baltazar answered with a grin, "Vanilla ice cream to be exact."
+"Yup," Baltazar answered with a small smile, "Vanilla ice cream to be exact."

 The two then turned their attention back to the girls and see Ruby try and re-introduce herself to Weiss.